AStrizh/databento_toolkit/README.md

 ---

-### 2. **Decode Files** (Not yet functional)
+### 2. **Decode Files**

-After downloading, you’ll need to decode the `.dbn.zst` files into a readable format such as JSON.
+After downloading, you’ll need to decode the `.dbn.zst` files into a readable format.
 Use the `decode` task to convert the downloaded data.
-(Does not work as of last commit)

-The decode task reads files in the `Hist_Fut_Data/` directory, decodes them, and saves them into a format that is easier to analyze.
+The decode task reads files in the `Hist_Fut_Data/` directory, decodes them, and saves them as JSON.

 ---